Chevron left

 A person feeling anxious before surgery

-Pre-surgical anxiety, also known as surgery anxiety, is a natural response to an upcoming procedure that can cause stress, uneasiness, or tension due to fears and doubts.
+Pre-surgical anxiety, also known as surgery anxiety, is a natural response to an upcoming procedure that can cause stress, uneasiness, or tension due to intense fear and doubts.
 It’s perfectly normal to feel anxious before surgery, as common concerns include:

 Anxiety can manifest in mild, moderate, or severe levels, with severe anxiety having its own set of anxiety symptoms, and finding ways to calm anxiety is essential for overall well-being.